arlandfran/white-library/README.md

 # White Library

-A fictional e-commerce store that specialises in limited edition books and/or collectibles.
+An e-commerce store that specialises in limited edition books and/or collectibles.

 **Deployed Link**: TBD

+**Project Goals:**

+- Provide a platform for customers to purchase mainly limited edition books from various authors/series and also purchase collectibles
+- Demonstrate web development competencies by building an e-commerce store using Django and PostgreSQL

 ## UX